 Due to the stone, the exposed surface is porous to some extent, so it must be cleaned with a pH balanced or pH neutral cleaner.
 The best approach to prevent hard water spots, stains, and soap scum build-up is with frequent, regular cleanings.

 A minute of cleaning a day is preferable to a major cleaning on a sporadic basis.
 Be sure to polish those the faucet and tap handles while youre at it.
 You are already there; what's the problem with a quick swipe of the rag?

 How to Clean Sink Drains

-Cleaning the sink drain is easier than cleaning your carpet.
-It should be filled with two cups of ice, and a cup of rock salt should be poured over it.
+Cleaning the sink drain is easier than a removing a carpet stain.
+Instead, the drain should be filled with two cups of ice, and a cup of rock salt should be poured over it.

 Then the cold water tap should be run and the garbage disposal should be turned on, until the ice melts.
 This method is efficient for loosening debris accumulated on the grinding elements.

 Try these tips for how to clean kitchen sinks made from different materials and let us know what you think in the comment section.
 Thanks!

 Did you find this article helpful?
 Thanks for supporting this free site with a small donation!
 We rely on our readers rather than a paywall to keep the lights on.